-- a.
-All grant applications or requests must use the UW 4-H Grant Authorization Form and be made in conjunction with the UW 4-H educator.
-This is to ensure funding requests meet the educational mission of the 4-H program and to assist in meeting all grant reporting requirements. - b.
-All contracts that obligate 4-H for financial resources or liability or that obligate facilities, insurance, goods, services, or other potential costs must be authorized and signed by UW legal services or approved by the UW General Counsel Office for a UW 4-H educator to sign.
+- A. All grant applications or requests must be made in conjunction with the UW 4-H Educator.
+This is to ensure funding requests meet the educational mission of the 4-H program and to assist in meeting all grant reporting requirements. - B. All contracts that obligate 4-H for financial resources or liability, or that obligate facilities, insurance, goods, services, or other potential costs must be authorized and signed by UW legal services approved by them for UW 4-H Educator to sign.